samuk/IoT-Greenhouse-Temperature-and-Irrigation-Controller-Node-Red/README.md

 - User Parameters Flow

 You will find here:
-     //Nodes that in case of after some unexpected electrical reboot the system must be initialized with previously parameters set by user, this information is extracted from the database directly
+     //Nodes that in case of after some unexpected electrical reboot the system must be initialized with previous parameters set by the user, this information is extracted
+     //from the database directly
-    //set the email where alerts will be sent
+    //set the user and experiment information and email where alerts will be sent

 send phone in case of want telegram alerts